antrea-io/antrea/site/docs/main/antctl.md

 result is collected, the traceflow will be deleted.
 Users can also create a traceflow with `kubectl`, but `antctl traceflow` offers a simpler approach.

-The required options for this command are `source` and `destination`, which consist of namespace and pod, service or IP.
+The required options for this command are `source` and `destination`, which consist of Namespace and Pod, Service or IP.
 The command supports yaml and json output.
 If users want a non blocking operation, an option: `--wait=false` can be added to start the traceflow without waiting for result.
 Then, the deletion operation will not be conducted.
 Besides, users can specify header protocol (ICMP, TCP and UDP),